 Samhain’s color palette is much darker than Mabon’s to signify the shift into the darkness of winter.
 Use deep purples, burgundies, blacks, and dark grays.

 Lingering symbols of the harvest can be incorporated, such as golds and oranges.
 Candles are an especially prominent feature of Samhain, and it’s not uncommon to see an altar glowing with a collection of candles ranging in size with short in the front and tall in the back.
+Check out another post I wrote about choosing the right candle color to match your intentions and rituals.

 Below are a couple of simple, traditional recipes to celebrate Samhain: